 Examining Tax Deductions

-One common way to reduce income tax burdens is by contributing to a traditional individual retirement account such as a 401(k) or IRA.
-(Contributions to Roth IRA aren’t deductible).
+One common way to reduce income tax burdens is by contributing to a traditional individual retirement account, such as a 401(k) or IRA.
+(Contributions to Roth IRAs aren’t deductible).
 Some HENRYs might already have a retirement account through their employers.
 In that case, they may opt to make the maximum contribution, especially if their employer will match it.

-Certain amounts of donations to qualifying charitable organizations can also be tax deductible.
+Certain amounts of donations to qualifying charitable organizations can also be tax-deductible.
 Of course, if a high earner not rich yet has little disposable income left at the end of each month, sizable cash or non-cash property donations might not be a viable option for some.

 For HENRYs who own a home, energy-efficiency tax benefits could be something to look into as well.
 Installing solar panels and solar-powered water heaters are among the most common items that can qualify for this kind of tax deduction.
 Others that are less common include geothermal heat pumps, renewable-energy fuel cells, and wind turbines.
 Energy-efficiency tax deductions can apply to a primary residence.
 And, where applicable, they can be claimed on other properties an individual might own.

 HENRYs who have children and live in a state that allows it might be able to deduct 529 savings plan (aka a college fund) contributions from their state income taxes.
 Opening a 529 plan can address both how to pay for a child’s college expenses and, potentially, reduce state income tax liability.

 A high earner not rich yet with no children could still open a 529 plan for friends, nieces, nephews, or even for themselves if they plan on going to college in the future.
 While 529 contributions aren’t tax-deductible on the federal level, the funds can grow tax-free.
 Plus, many states allow for the deduction of funds deposited into these accounts from state income taxes.

 Paying Down Debt

 One reliable way to pay down debt is to make higher-than-minimum payments on debts carrying the highest interest rates.
-In this way, individuals can pay back less in interest than if the higher rate debts were allowed to continue compounding.
+In this way, individuals can pay less in interest than if the higher rate debts were to continue compounding.
 Credit cards typically have the highest interest rates of any debt that most people carry (payday loans and some other types of unconventional loans might have higher rates still, but let’s assume HENRYs aren’t relying on these services).

 For many borrowers, student loan debts can quickly become a problem.
 Interest rates on student loans can vary — especially if borrowers have a mix of federal and private student loans.
-And, when large enough payments aren’t made towards the principal or on already capitalized student loan interest, borrowers might be stuck with a lot of their monthly payments going towards accruing interest—which may make it difficult to quickly pay off outstanding educational debts.
+And, when large enough payments aren’t made toward the principal or on already capitalized student loan interest, borrowers might get stuck with a lot of their monthly payments going toward accruing interest.
+In turn, this may make it difficult to quickly pay off outstanding educational debts.

 Diversifying Investments for the Future

 Wealth, understood as an expanding total net worth, is the kind of thing HENRYs are aiming for but never seem to achieve — despite their high-earner incomes.
-Breaking this cycle could involve first cutting certain expenditures (i.e., cost of living or high interest debt).
+Breaking this cycle could involve first cutting certain expenditures (i.e., cost of living or high-interest debt).

-Then, individuals may opt to take some of their newly freed up funds and invest in income-producing assets.
+Then, individuals may opt to take some of their newly freed-up funds and invest in income-producing assets.
 Income-producing assets may span securities that bear interest or dividends — bonds, real estate investment trusts (REITs), and dividend-yielding stocks.

 Dividend Reinvestment Programs (DRIPs)